 No action.

+JVET-O1083 Crosscheck report of JVET-O0421 (Non-CE4: On CIIP Merge mode with no residual) [A. Filippov, V. Rufitskiy (Huawei)]

 JVET-O0522 Non-CE4: CIIP using triangular partitions [S. Blasi, G. Kulupana, A. Seixas Dias (BBC)]

 In this contribution, it is proposed to allow usage of triangular partitions in Combined Inter-Intra Prediction (CIIP).
 As in conventional CIIP, an intra- and inter-predicted predictions are combined to form a prediction for the current block.
 The combination between the two predictors is performed following the partitioning scheme used in the Triangle mode.
 The intra predictor is used in one of the two triangular partitions, and the merge inter-predictor is used in the other triangular partition.
 Three possible Triangle CIIP modes are considered with different triangle split and/or usage of inter or intra prediction in the two partitions.
 Usage of the specific Triangle CIIP mode is explicitly signalled in the bitstream as an alternative to conventional CIIP.
 Results show the approach achieves XX% gains in RA configuration for 101% encoder complexity and no additional decoder complexity.
 Particularly significant gains are obtained for Class C, where average -0.21% gains are obtained.
 Gains of XX are obtained in the LD-B configuration.